AKJUS/gwauditor/README.md

 ## 🧑‍💻 Consulting and technical support
 * For personal support and queries, please submit a new issue to have it addressed.
-* For commercial related questions, please contact me directly forconsulting costs.
+* For commercial related questions, please contact me directly for consulting costs.

 ## 🩷 Project support
 | If you found this project helpful, consider |